SergioGarcia-Wolframito/Amabro/README.md

 ![](Amabro%20Screenshots/UserProduct2.PNG)

-- 3. ategories :
+- 3. Categories :

 ![](Amabro%20Screenshots/UserProduct1.PNG)

 Where the user can see the Categories of Amabro.

-- 4. hange Product price to Dollars :
+- 4. Change Product price to Dollars :

 ![](Amabro%20Screenshots/Dollars.PNG)